TruebitProtocol/hardhat-truebit/README.md

    `npx ncu`
 7. Pre-commit hook:<BR>
    This hook will be executed every time you do a commit, and it will execute lint and check-types package.json scripts.
 If any of those have a finding it won't allow you to finish the commit until you fix the issue.
+8. Github pull request template `.github/PULL_REQUEST_TEMPLATE.md`<BR>
+   This template will show up every time you create a PR as description template.

 ## Try running some of the following tasks: